Havasupai: Agriculture

+Irrigation methods

+The irrigation techniques of the Havasupai were largely based on their development and constant maintenance of a gravity-fed irrigation system at the base of the Havasu Canyon.
+This system used hand-dug earthen trenches that divert water from the Havasu Creek to their fields.
+These systems were built to conform with the existing contours which allow for efficient irrigation without modern pumps.
+The community diligently cooperated and helped clear and maintain the canals whenever necessary.
+They also adapted the orientation of them as the seasons and rainfall changed or if there was large sediment build up.

+The system of open channel canals included manually operated diversions to send the water where it was needed most.
+Families of the tribe regulated flow by operating small headgates to ensure water was shared equitably while also preventing erosion and over-saturation.
+This system also carried nutrient-dense sediment onto the crop fields which replenished the soil year after year and increased crop yields.
+This method fully supported and allowed for crops to grow on the canyon floor, a very narrow and flood-prone area.
+It also helped the tribe survive through the drastic season differences.

+Although the tribe was later aided by the federal government and more rigorous infrastructure was installed, the traditional irrigation methods continued to have a role in water management amongst the Havasupai.
+Oral and contemporary accounts confirm that the effectiveness of the system came from the deep ecological knowledge passed down from generation to generation.
+The implementation of this knowledge allowed for sustainable agriculture in one of the most arid environments in all of North America.

 Hunting

 The bow and arrow were of primary importance to a Havasupai hunter.
 Built from an unidentifiable tree, an entire process of crafting, bending, and designing went into the construction of these hunting tools.
 With westward expansion, however, came the introduction of the rifle; as years went by, the gun became the primary hunting device for men.
 The word for "arrow" began to stand in for "bullet" as well (Whiting, 1985).

-Throughout the years, sheep and deer were the dominant game for the Havasupai, but small game including rabbits and squirrels were also used as food.
-Historically, the Havasupai hunted in large groups, and the distribution of game amongst the hunters was generally fair.
+Throughout the years, sheep and deer were the dominant game for the Havasupai, but small game, including rabbits and squirrels, were also used as food.
+Historically, the Havasupai hunted in large groups, and the game distribution amongst the hunters was generally fair.
 In the twentieth century, however, due to overhunting and neighboring development, the populations of large game animals such as sheep became sparse.
-As a result, the Havasupai were forced to alter their hunting habits to adjust to the expansionists, which in turn made tribesmen less likely to share with others.
+As a result, the Havasupai were forced to alter their hunting habits to adjust to the expansionists, making tribesmen less likely to share with others.